clojurebridge-berlin/curriculum/outline/03_data_structures.md

 {% endcomment %}

 <section>
-Data Structures
+Bunches of values
 ----------------------------------------
 {: .slide-title .chapter}

-* Vectors
+* Values in order
-* Maps
+* Values you look up
 </section>

 <section>
-### Group of data - Collections
+### Sequences
 {: .slide_title .slide}

 #### <button class="link" ng-model="block11" ng-click="block11=!block11">Intro</button>

-> So far, we've dealt with discrete pieces of data: one number, one string, one value.
-When programming, it is more often the case that you want to work with groups of data.
+> So far, we've dealt with single pieces of data: one value at a time,
-{: ng-show="block11" .description}
+> whether it's a number or a string of letters.
+Now we'll look at

-> Clojure has great facilities for working with these groups, or *collections*, of data.
-Not only does it provide four different types of collections, but it also provides a uniform way to use all of these collections together.
+> groups of values.
+First, sequences
 {: ng-show="block11" .description}

 </section>

 <section ng-controller="NarrativeController">